Role of the Executor

 Comprehensive Estate Administration Services and Local Resources

-- Initiating probate or the estate administration process: We will prepare and file the necessary forms with the court to begin the process and obtain jurisdiction over all the parties concerned in order to obtain your appointment as the executor or administered of the estate, including the appointment of trustees, guardian ad litem, opening the estate bank account and obtaining an estate tax identification number, just to name a few examples of our services.
+- Initiating probate or the estate administration process: We will prepare and file the necessary forms with the court to begin the process and obtain jurisdiction over all the parties concerned in order to obtain your appointment as the executor or administrator of the estate, including the appointment of trustees, guardian ad litem, opening the estate bank account and obtaining an estate tax identification number, just to name a few examples of our services.

 - Securing the home and possessions: We work with contractors who are on call to assist in securing the home and property.
-We contract with cleaners, real estate and construction professionals to prepare the house for sale etc. We obtain estimates and supervise the work.
+We contract with cleaners, real estate and construction professionals to prepare the house for sale, etc. We obtain estimates and supervise the work.
 We provide our clients with full documentation regarding the state of the property and personally oversee all work.

 - Appraisal of antiques and valuables: We will ensure valuables are placed in secure storage.
-We arrange for professional appraisals of antiques, art., coins, jewelry and collections.
+We arrange for professional appraisals of antiques, art, coins, jewelry and collections.

 - Closing the estate